soscripted/sox/README.md

 # REFACTORING

-This branch is for refactoring the existing userscript into something more manageable.
+This branch is for refactoring the existing userscript into something more manageable (v2.0.0)

 Installing from this branch is **not recommended**.